 I’ve spoken to close to 4,000 prospective credit repair business owners over the last 8 years.
 For the most part, their first inclination is to buy software to process dispute letters.
 Why?
 Because that’s what they’re told by what they read on the internet.
-Credit Repair Cloud, Dispute Suite, and many other software development companies are trying to sell their product so naturally, they’ll market it as necessary and the only thing you’ll need for a startup credit repair business.
+Credit Repair Cloud, Dispute Suite, and many other credit repair software development companies are trying to sell their product so naturally, they’ll market them as necessary and the only thing you’ll need for a startup credit repair business.

 But that’s not the biggest issue with that business model.
 What you must realize is that if you go in this direction to start a credit repair business, you’ll be tied to that business and not be able to earn any income from it unless you are working.
 I’ll discuss the reasons why below.